Tunisia's ruling Islamist party, opposition start crisis talks

 "The train out of this crisis is on the tracks, and we are now on the way to finishing our transition to elections," Ennahda chairman Rached Ghannouchi told reporters.

-Tunisia's post-revolt path has been less violent than those of its neighbours: Egypt's military ousted an elected Islamist leader and Libya's fragile government seems impotent against many groups of powerful former militiamen, who overthrew former ruler Muammar Gaddafi.
+Tunisia's post-revolt path has been less violent than those of its neighbours: Egypt's military ousted an elected Islamist leader and Libya fragile government is powerless against former militiamen who rebelled against Muammar Gaddafi.

-The assassination of two opposition leaders by Islamist militant gunmen this year enraged government critics who blamed Ennahda for being too lenient on hardliners.
+The assassination of two opposition leaders by Islamist militant gunmen this year enraged government critics who blamed Ennahda for being two lenient on hardliners.

 Once suppressed under Ben Ali, conservative Salafists have become more influential in spreading their hardline message in a state based on strict Islamic law.
 For many secular Tunisians that threatens liberal education and women's rights.